noahc3/Homebrew-Guide/gettingstarted/checkingrcm.rst

 This section of the guide will teach you how to access RCM, determine if your Switch is vulnerable to fusee-gelee, and run a payload.

+RCM is the best way to run CFW as it supports all firmwares.
+Even if you plan to use a software-based exploit, you should always know if your Switch has an exploitable RCM and how to push payloads.

 .. raw:: html

 	<div class="admonition warning">